-The Pension Benefit Guaranty Corporation has granted a request from Rangers Baseball Express, LLC, for an exemption from the bond/escrow requirement of section 4204(a)(1)(B) of the Employee Retirement Income Security Act of 1974, as amended, with respect to the Major League Baseball Players Pension Plan.
-A notice of the request for exemption from the requirement was published on December 28, 2010.
-The effect of this notice is to advise the public of the decision on the exemption request.
+The Pension Benefit Guaranty Corporation received a request from Marlins Holdings LLC for an exemption from the bond/escrow requirement relating to a sale of assets with respect to the Major League Baseball Players Pension Plan.
+PBGC published a notice of the request for exemption from the requirement.
+PBGC is now advising the public that the agency has granted the exemption request.

 FOR FURTHER INFORMATION CONTACT: